totemorg/randpr/README.md

 In its "forward" (aka "simulation") mode, RANDPR will generate a first-order, K-state Markov process given its first-order, KxK transition probabilites.
 In its "reverse" (aka "realtime") mode, RANDPR recovesr a MLE of these transition probabilities.
-Both discrete- and continious-time models are supported in either mode.
+Both discrete- and continious-time models are supported in either forward or reverse mode.
 In its forward mode, RANDPR will compute equilibrium probabilities (if they exist), mean recurrence times, time to first absorption, absorption probabilites and the statistical auto-covariance function.

-As such, RANDPR can create ergodic, regular, absorbtive, processes, as well as Weiner (stationary in first increments) and wide-sense stationary processes.
+RANDPR can create ergodic, regular, absorptive processes, as well as Weiner (stationary in first increments) and wide-sense stationary processes (though MLE for the Weiner process, e.g. first time to exit, have not yet been implemented).

 In addition to transition probabilites, RANDPR accepts a batch size and nyquist parameters, as well as onStep(), onBatch(), onEnd(), and filter() methods to sample metrics in both both modes.
-Its forward (soon reverse) of RANDPR makes use of piped streams to minimize memory usage.
+Both the forward and the reverse mode of RANDPR makes use of piped streams to minimize memory usage.

 ## Databases